meedan/check-meme/README.md

 ## What's new in version 2.0?

+(I think this was the last sprint by Vox. — CGB 2015 Dec 15)

 * Refactored into a formal MV* app.
 * Fixed bugs with rendering state and repeat drag-n-drop images.
 * Improved initial rendering with loaded web fonts.
 * Improved cross-origin options: both for base64 images and CORS.
 * Highly (and easily!) customizable editor and theme options.
 * Watermark selector.

+## What's new in version 2.1?

+This was the start of the Checkdesk fork of the original Vox meme project.
+The Checkdesk project changed the stickers and the layout a bit  — CGB 2015 Dec 15)

+* Verification-oriented stickers
+* Simplified menu
+* Higher resolution output
+* Clearer information hierarchy and call to action
+* Clearer labeling and attribution
+* New feedback form
+* Typography and colors sync’d with Checkdesk